saikat-panja/actions-1/README.md

 - when a long running deploy job is in progress, you don't want another deploy job to run at the same time
 - https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/control-the-concurrency-of-workflows-and-jobs
     - `concurrency` key ensures that only one workflow runs or a job is in progress. we can use the key at the workflow level and at the job level
+    - `cancel-in-progress`
+        - if `true` cancels any current running job or workflow within the same concurrency group
+        - if `false` it cancels the second workflow